 Medical technology has changed the way serious health problems are treated.
 With better and more advanced technology being introduced into the healthcare industry, what was incurable in the past today becomes curable.

 Technology revolution in India brings with it newfound hope and inspiration for many patients.
-Severe birth abnormalities such a deformed spine, ductus arteriosus and intestinal hernia becomes highly treatable.
+Severe birth abnormalities such a deformed spine, ductus arteriosus and intestinal hernia become highly treatable.
 Besides revolutionising our approach to these serious health problems, technology also places a significant role in the administration of patient records; doctors today use electronic media to arrange the patient’s records and health history instead of paper and pen.
 Technology doesn’t only better the lives of patients but improves on the efficiently and effectiveness of medical record keeping.
 As such, doctors and medical specialist have more time to see more patients and spend more of their time consulting patients.

 If we look at the healthcare index, we can observe a lot of improvement in a healthcare facility in India.
 In 2014, India was on number 14 in Asia with a health care index of 64.62 and according to latest calculations; India is at number 12 in Asia with an improved health care index of 66.47.